Kimiko Ishizaka, Pianist

 Recent solo appearances at music festivals have included:

 “Ishizaka's interpretation is characterised by straightforward musicianship, immaculate technical aplomb, and a warm, beautifully modulated sonority.
 Counterpoint passes back and forth between the hands in a conversational and judiciously balanced manner, while a strong lyrical impulse informs the cross-handed variations' rapid, bravura passages.” – Jed Distler, Gramophone Magazine

 “She has the fleet fingers to speed through the virtuoso variations with compelling clarity and the sensitivity to probe the dramatic potential of the slower, more profound numbers, pleasurably aided by her consistently lovely tone. “ - Robert Schulslaper, Fanfare Magazine

-Kimiko's recording of Bach's "The Well-Tempered Clavier" Book 1, will be released in March, 2015, on PARMA Recordings "Navona" label.
+Kimiko's recording of Bach's "The Well-Tempered Clavier" Book 1, was released in March, 2015, on PARMA Recordings "Navona" label.